KatrinaCloyd/lab13-adventureTime/README.md

 Map page
     HTML
-    later -Place holder for user info in header
+  !
+Over all Page look
-    XCopy Style and Page feel from welcome
+        X Copy Style and Page feel from welcome
-  !     -Info / Stats in Header
+        X Style Header from User Info
         X-Welcome and base story
         X-Main Map Image
         X-links to the 3 obstacles
-        -only enable one at a time
+  !     -only enable one at a time
-        -check off completed as they are done
+  !     -check off completed as they are done

     JS
-        -get USER data from LS
+        X-get USER data from LS
-        -redirect to results if
+  !     -redirect to results if
             -health is <= 0
             -all obstacles are complete
-        -render user info to Header
+        X-render user info to Header
-        -render links to obstacles on page from data -completed tasks should look different
+        X-render links to obstacles on page from data !     -completed tasks should look different
-            -completed tasks should be disabled
+  !     -completed tasks should be disabled

-OBSTACLE page (varies depending on current ob selection)
+OBSTACLE page
     HTML
-    Copy Style and Page feel from welcome
+    X Copy Style and Page feel from welcome
-        -Info / Stats in Header
+        X -Info / Stats in Header
-        -place holder for: (or just a single div) -header
+        X-place holder for: (or just a single div) X-header
-            -image
+            X-image
-            -story black
+            X-story blaok
-            -choices
+            X-choices
-            -submit button
+            X-submit button

     JS
-        -get USER data from LS
+        X-get USER data from LS
-        -render to in user info to Header
+        X-render to in user info to Header
-        -get selected obstacle from URL
+        X-get selected obstacle from URL
         -render obstacle to page
             -header
             -image